symfony/symfony-docs/components/http_foundation.rst

 * :class:`Symfony\\Component\\HttpFoundation\\RequestMatcher\\PortRequestMatcher`
 * :class:`Symfony\\Component\\HttpFoundation\\RequestMatcher\\SchemeRequestMatcher`

-You can either use them directly or combine them using the :class:`Symfony\\Component\\HttpFoundation\\ChainRequestMatcher` class::
+You can use them individually or combine them using the :class:`Symfony\\Component\\HttpFoundation\\ChainRequestMatcher` class::